ELGAS Knowledge Hub

 As they only heat water at night, they must be quite large to ensure you don’t run out of water during the day.

-So, some of the electric savings are offset by needing to heat a larger tank.
+So, some of the electric savings are offset by needing to heat a larger gas water heater tank.

-The bigger tank would also cost more to purchase.
+The bigger gas water heater tank would also cost more to purchase.

 Continuous Gas Hot Water System Example

-For a continuous gas hot water system NZ, the size you need depends on how many showers are being used simultaneously.
+For a continuous gas hot water system (tankless gas water heater), the size you need depends on how many showers are being used simultaneously.

 If you have WELS 3-star rated water-saving shower heads installed, they will use approximately 7 litres per minute.